ly129/midn_gui/README.md

    Local IP address: 192.168.0.23

+   Port listening for web application: 443 (open to public)

-   Port listening for web application / MIDN Central Controller: 443
+   Port listening for MIDN Central Controller: 80 (open to local only)

    Port listening for MIDN Computing: 6600 - 6700